Skip to main content

 Overview

-• Install MCP servers from the catalog into your team workspace
+• Install MCP servers from the catalog into your team workspace (only team_admin can do this)

 For an overview of the three-tier system, see MCP Configuration System.
 For details on how global administrators create the schemas that define your configuration options, see Admin Schema Workflow.